anilzen/hyperboloid.al/content/authors/rodrigo/_index.md

   url: https://www.southampton.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: I work in the interesction between mathematical relativity, numerical relativity and astrophysics.
+bio: I work in the intersection between mathematical relativity, numerical relativity and astrophysics.
 In the good days, I provide a link between the three fields.
 In the bad days, I don't belong anywhere.

 interests:
 - Black Holes